How to Configure WebGPU Adapter Limits for Large GeoJSON

 } catch (e) {

-console.warn('Hardware WebGPU unavailable, routing to fallback pipeline.');
+console.warn('Hardware WebGPU unavailable, routing to fallback pipeline.', e);

 }